LEAT-EDGE/ambient/README.md

 Configuration for a Node-RED middlware fetching data from a ChirpStack v4 LoRaWAN server and inserting it into an InfluxDB as well as a Grafana dashboard are available in the [`conf/` directory](https://github.com/LEAT-EDGE/ambient/tree/main/conf).

 ![Grafana dashboard](images/grafana_dashboard.png)

+## Disclaimer

+This material is provided as-is for educational and research purposes only.
+The authors cannot be held responsible for any damages resulting from the use of the provided content.

+Importantly, the product resulting from the provided design files has not been tested or validated in any way for safety or compliance with any regulations, including but not limited to battery safety, fire risks, electromagnetic radiations…

 ## Acknowledgment